xasos/Hackathon-Resources/README.md

 Hackathon-Resources
 ===================

-Collection of high quality hackathon resources.
+Collection of high quality hackathon resources for hackathongoers and hackathon organizers.

 ## Hackathon Awareness